top of page

 The term 'lovely' finds its origins in the Middle English word 'lufli,' which emerged in the 14th century.
 This Middle English adjective was derived from the Old English word 'luflic,' where 'luf' meant 'love' and 'lic' denoted 'body' or 'form.'
 Therefore, the etymology of 'lovely' can be traced back to the idea of having a pleasing or desirable form or appearance that is akin to something one might love or hold affection for.
 Over time, the word evolved to encompass a broader sense of beauty, charm, or delight, describing things that are pleasing and appealing in an endearing way.

-Find the meaning of lovely
+Find the correct meaning of the adjective lovely:

 Try Again!